Rosalind Knight: Career

-Knight was born in St Johns Wood, London.
+Knight was born in St John's Wood, London.
 She was the daughter of actor Esmond Knight and his first wife, Frances Clare, and the stepdaughter of actress Nora Swinburne.
 Being from a theatrical family, she was introduced to theatre at an early age.
 She was inspired by a visit to the bombed-out Old Vic Theatre in 1949 with her father to see performances of The Snow Queen and As You Like It.
-After studying there for two years under Glen Byam Shaw and George Devine, she was offered a position as Assistant Stage Manager at the Midland Theatre Company in Coventry.
+After studying in the theatre school there for two years, under Glen Byam Shaw, George Devine and Michel Saint-Denis, she was offered a position as Assistant Stage Manager at the Midland Theatre Company in Coventry.
 From Coventry, she moved to Ipswich Repertory Company, where Joe Orton was a fellow ASM.

 Two years later, she joined a touring group, the West of England Theatre Company, for an eight-month stint.
 She was spotted by a producer, which led to her being cast as a schoolgirl in Blue Murder at St Trinian's (1957).
 That same year, she starred with her father, playing father and daughter, in the BBC production of Nicholas Nickleby.
 An earlier film role, albeit uncredited, was as a lady-in-waiting in Laurence Olivier's film Richard III (1955), which also featured her father.

 In the late 1950s, Knight appeared in the BBC Radio comedy series Ray's a Laugh.
 During this period, she also performed in two early Carry On films.
 In Carry On Nurse (1959), she played Nurse Nightingale and in Carry On Teacher (also 1959), she played Felicity Wheeler, a prim school inspector whose amorous hopes toward Kenneth Connor's wimpy science master are continually thwarted.
 In 1963, she played Mrs Fitzpatrick in the film of Tom Jones and was in a second St Trinian's film, playing a teacher in The Wildcats of St Trinian's in 1980.

 She made numerous appearances on television, in shows such as Coronation Street (1981), Sherlock Holmes (1984), Mapp & Lucia (1985), Only Fools and Horses (1989), Agatha Christie's Poirot (1992), Jeeves and Wooster (1993), The Upper Hand (1995), Wycliffe (1996), Dalziel and Pascoe (1999), Heartbeat (2000), Casualty (2002), Midsomer Murders (2003 and 2011), Doctors (2005 and 2009), Agatha Christie's Marple (2006), Holby City (2008 and 2015), Sherlock (2012) and Friday Night Dinner (2012, 2016, 2018, and 2020).
 From 1999 to 2001, she co-starred in the sitcom Gimme Gimme Gimme, playing a retired prostitute and featuring in the series with Kathy Burke and James Dreyfus.

 Her other films include Prick Up Your Ears (1987) and About a Boy (2002).
-Throughout her career, Knight continued to work in the theatre, including with the Royal Shakespeare Company, the Royal Court Theatre and the Old Vic.
-She also worked at the Manchester Royal Exchange and the Crucible Theatre in Sheffield.
+Throughout her career, Knight continued to work in the theatre, including with the Royal Shakespeare Company, the Royal Court Theatre and The Old Vic.
+She also worked at the Royal Exchange, Manchester, Nottingham Playhouse and the Crucible Theatre in Sheffield.